BlogFunnel optimizationAttraction marketing: How to become a brand customers can’t resist

 You know, like a planet of content—not just a little asteroid.

-• Creating different tiers of content for consumers at different stages in their journeys.
+• Create different tiers of content for consumers at different stages in their journeys.
 Content that engages a wider audience can benefit brands by building awareness and word-of-mouth promotion.
 However, it’s important to focus the bulk of your efforts on creating content that inspires your best leads to take the next step in their journey.

-• Screening the prospects your content attracts before you move them forward to more resource-intensive stages in your sales funnel.
-For example, a double opt-in message or preference center will help you screen out subscribers who may have signed up to download a specific ebook but aren’t interested in your brand for the long term.
+• For example, a double opt-in message or preference center will help you screen out subscribers who may have signed up to download a specific ebook but aren’t interested in your brand for the long term.

-1. The objectives for your attraction marketing program.
 These objectives should align with your overall marketing strategy and your organization’s general business objectives.
 A brand that is entering a new market or has limited awareness in its ideal market will have different priorities than one that is more mature.

 Use a situational analysis to identify your top marketing needs and gaps in your sales funnel that attraction marketing can fill.

-1. Your value proposition and key differentiators.
-Not every piece of attraction content will reveal the answer to “What’s in it for me?” directly, but it should always facilitate its discovery.
-Clarify your value proposition so that you can infuse your attraction messaging with this information.
+Not every piece of attraction content will reveal the answer to “what’s in it for me?” directly.
+But it should always facilitate the discovery of this answer.

 When sharing value-adding (and value-revealing) content with your audience, you’ll also want to take advantage of the opportunity to tell them why they can’t get what you offer from anyone else.